 Add users and domain to Office 365

-IMPORTANT: By updating your domain's MX record in the next step, ALL email sent to that domain will start coming to Office 365.
+By updating your domain's MX record in the next step, every email sent to that domain will start coming to Office 365.
 Make sure you've created mailboxes in Office 365 for everyone who has email on your domain BEFORE you change the MX record.
 Otherwise, they'll lose any email sent to them at your domain when you switch email for the domain over to Office 365.

 If you are moving from another email provider and want to copy your data later, you can follow these steps to copy your email and other data.